Hygiene Procedure Example

 • Cover cuts and abrasions with waterproof blue detectable plasters.
 Other plasters are not permitted.
 If a plaster goes missing, the supervisor must be informed and the potentially contaminated must be quarantined.
 If plasters or special bandages are used on the hands, they must always be fully covered with blue disposable gloves.

 • Wear required company clothing.
-The company clothing is provided by the company and the employee takes that clean clothing does not come in contact with the clothing.
+The company clothing is provided by the company and the employee takes care that clean clothing does not come in contact with the dirty clothing.

 • Have hair nets covering the hair and ears.